-Pan Am had desperately tried to build a domestic network across the US for many years.
-There were even discussions of a merger with United Airlines (UA) or American Airlines (AA).
-However, their attempts were constantly rejected.
-This left the airline with no feed for its long-haul network, which impacted its financial performance.
+DALLAS — Today, in 1980, Pan Am completed the purchase of National Airlines (NA), a major U.S. airline that had operated since 1934.
+Pan Am had been attempting to build a domestic network across the US for many years, even exploring merger discussions with United Airlines (UA) and American Airlines (AA).
+However, these attempts were consistently rejected, leaving Pan Am without a feed for its long-haul network, which hurt its financial performance.

-National advertised itself as a more glamorous alternative to staid rival Eastern Air Lines, with slogans like “Airline of the Stars” and “Fly Me,” and painted their aircraft with orange and grapefruit colored stripes to reflect their Florida roots.
-In 1970, National was chosen over Pan Am and TWA to operate nonstop service between Miami and London, making it the United States’ third transatlantic airline.
+National Airlines positioned itself as a more glamorous alternative to its rival, Eastern Air Lines, with slogans like “Airline of the Stars” and “Fly Me.”
+They also painted their aircraft with orange and grapefruit-colored stripes to reflect their Florida roots.
+In 1970, National was chosen over Pan Am and TWA to operate nonstop service between Miami (MIA) and London (LGW), making it the third transatlantic airline in the United States.

-The US government finally approved the US$437m take over on December 22, 1979.
-The combined carriers would employ 35,000 staff and become the countries fourth largest airline.
+The US government approved the US$437 million takeover on December 22, 1979.
+The combined carriers employed 35,000 staff and became the country’s fourth-largest airline.

 Pan Am’s Downward Spiral

-Despite an optimistic outlook that the takeover would improve Pan Am’s fortunes, it had the opposite effect.
-Many believed that Pan Am paid far too high a price for the airline.
-Integration of both the fleet and staff proved incredibly challenging.
+Despite initial optimism that the acquisition of National Airlines would improve Pan Am’s financial situation, it had the opposite effect.
+Many believed that Pan Am paid an excessively high price for National Airlines, and the integration of the two airlines’ fleets and staff proved to be extremely challenging.

-Pan Am agreed to raise the wages of National’s unionized employees to the much higher salaries earned by Pan Am’s staff as part of the process of combining the two airlines’ workforces, which meant that flights that were profitable at National’s low-cost levels became unprofitable at Pan Am’s higher costs.
+As part of the process of merging the workforces of both airlines, Pan Am agreed to increase the wages of National’s unionized employees to match the higher salaries earned by Pan Am staff.
+This resulted in previously profitable flights at National’s lower cost levels becoming unprofitable at Pan Am’s higher cost structure.

-And in reality, National did not have the extensive US domestic network PA so desperately required.
-Alas, in the late 1970s, unrest in the Middle East prompted oil prices to skyrocket, greatly raising the costs of the merged airlines.
+Furthermore, National Airlines did not have the extensive domestic network that Pan Am desperately needed.
+Unfortunately, in the late 1970s, the Middle East unrest caused oil prices to skyrocket, significantly increasing the operating costs of the merged airlines.

-A year after the purchase, Pan Am had lost US$18.9m.
-In a bid to stay in the air, management began to sell off assets starting with its iconic Manhattan head office for US$400m.
-This was followed by its Pacific routes to United Airlines (UA).
+Within a year of the purchase, Pan Am incurred a loss of US$18.9 million.
+To stay afloat, the management began selling off assets, starting with their iconic Manhattan head office for US$400 million.
+They also sold their Pacific routes to United Airlines (UA).

-Tragically, the bombing over Pan Am Flight 103 over Lockerbie, Scotland on December 21, 1988, was the final nail in the coffin for the airline.
-PA limped on until December 4, 1991, when it ceased operations.
+Tragically, the bombing of Pan Am Flight 103 over Lockerbie, Scotland, on December 21, 1988, was a significant blow to the already struggling airline.
+Pan Am continued to operate until December 4, 1991, when it ultimately ceased operations.